 As your boil time progresses the minerals, called “sugar sand” or “nitre” in the maple world, become so thick in the draw-off compartment that they become problematic.
 The sugar sand will bake on so thick that the heat from the fire is able to damage the pan because the liquid isn’t able to cool/protect it.
 Eventually sugar sand will begin to flake off in huge pieces which can clog valves and plumbing.

 Sugar sand must be mitigated, either by cleaning the pan often or by reversing the flow.
 Reversing flow of the pan has become a popular method of dealing with the issues caused by sugar sand as it takes less time and is less wasteful than cleaning.
 Smoky Lake Pan Sets are reversible by disconnecting the front pan and rotating it 180°.
 Alternatively, the Same Side Reverse (SSR) option on Smoky Lake Pan Sets allows you to reverse the flow simply by swinging the handles of two stainless steel ball valves.
 It is the easiest system in the industry.

 Methods of Reversing

 There are two different styles for reversing the flow.
-One style requires you to turn the pan 180º on your arch.
+One style requires you to turn the pan 180º on your arch (see video below for details).
 The other style of reversing is called “Same Side Reverse” (SSR).
 The SSR system allows you to change the flow direction by simply swinging the handles on two valves.
 The SSR system is available on Smoky Lake Drop Flue Pan Sets and Raised Flue Pan Sets.